gdrlab/cascaded-sqli-detection/README.md

     -  ``` conda env create -f rafi-sqli.yml ```
 - Activate the environment
     - ``` conda activate rafi-sql ```

+### (Optional) Build and install as a package
 - Build and install the **nlp_hybrid** package by running:
     - ``` python setup.py install ```

 ## Running
 - Make sure that the *train* and *test* datasets are in the Dataset folder, and conf/nlp.conf file is modified correctly.

+There are two ways to run the code.
+It can be directly executed as a python script without building as a package.
+Or, it can be build, installed and run from the console.

+- If you haven't built as a package, run:
+    - ``` python nlp_hybrid.py ```
-- Then run the nlp_hybrid library interface:
+- (Optional)If you have built and installed the package, then run the nlp_hybrid library interface:
     - ``` nlp_hybrid ```

-    - Finally run all tests by (or type *help* for other commands):
+- Finally, to run all tests by (or type *help* for other commands):
     - ``` all ```
 ## Troubleshot
 - if something goes wrong or you change the code, clean the installed folders and rebuild it: